 Phenolic acids occurring in healthy and S. rolfsii infected groundnut hypocotyls are presented in the Table 1.
 There is a tremendous increase in the number of phenolic acids in the diseased area of the groundnut hypocotyls.
 Chromatographic data revealed that there are altogether 10 phenolic acids in healthy plants, nine of which were identified as trans-caffeic acid, chlorogenic acid, cis-caffeic acid, cis-p- coumaric acid, p-hydroxybenzoic acid, trans-p-coumaric acid, trans-ferulic acid and vanillic acid and remaining one was unidentified.
 Infection resulted in a tremendous effect on the qualitative nature of phenolic compounds resulting also in the production of new or additional compounds.
 In the infected plants, in addition to the above mentioned ten phenolic compounds 6 additional compounds were detected with the progress of disease.

-|Effect of S. rolfsii infection on phenolic acid content (mg g-1 fresh weight) of healthy and infected hypocotyls at various
+|Effect of S. rolfsii infection on phenolic acid content (mg g-1 fresh weight) of healthy and infected hypocotyls at various stages of disease development

 |Each value is an average of 3 replicate samples